Ashley Alexiss Flaunts Hourglass Curves In Star-Patterned Bikini

 Get ready for #MDW, even in quarantine, with the @shopalexiss Liberty Tri-Top ????????
 It pairs perfectly with: White High Waist, Poppy High Waist, White Scrunch bottoms, Poppy Scrunch bottoms & our Poppy Shorts!
 Save with code: INCLUSIVE at www.Shopalexiss.com #AlexissSwimwear #BeautyIsNotASize

-Ashley went simple and opted not to add any further accessories to her barely-there look.
+Ashley went simple and opted not to add any further accessories to her barely there look.
 She wore her long, highlighted locks with a few loose curls, and her mane fell over her chest and sides.
 She went all out with glam, adding a gorgeous application of makeup that made her features pop.
-The model plugged her website’s Memorial Day weekend sale in her caption.
+The model plugged her website’s Memorial Day weekend sale in the caption.

 The photo has been showered with praise so far with over 26,000 likes and well over 200 comments — most of which were fans who raved over her spectacular figure.